all

 Day 5 LASTOVO (Skrivena Luka) - VIS 39NM

-On the top of the list of the Croatian less known gems is the island of Vis.
+At the top of Croatia's lesser-known gems is the island of Vis.
 A place where life is simple, relaxed, and beautiful.

 Vis Town is on the northeastern part of the island of Vis at the bottom of the deep-drawn and well-protected cove.
 It is one of the most famous sailing destinations on the Adriatic.

 Traditional local dishes you can try in dozens of restaurants in the city or taverns, within the rural households around the city.
-Don`t miss tasting the local specialties of Vis bread and cake and pilchards from the grill.
+Don't miss tasting the regional specialties, including Vis bread, cake, and grilled pilchards.

 Mountain climbing, cycling, or diving are available for active holiday lovers on the island of Vis.
 Especially popular on the island are military tours.
-The island had a role of a military base in former socialist Yugoslavia.
-Today, there are many remains, tunnels, and bunkers, open for visitors.
+The island served as an army base in the former socialist Yugoslavia.
+Today, many remains, tunnels, and bunkers are open to visitors.

 3-days-sailing-route-from-trogir-or-split-secret-adriatic-vis.jpg